villaumbrosia/COD-2019-activities/8A/README.md

 1. Create a route /countries in the file config/routes.rb that by default, will respond with a json that includes all of the country records in the database.
 2. Generate a new countries_controller.rb file, and edit it so that:
     * When the user navigates to /countries?population_under=10000000, only countries with a population under 10 million should be included in the json response
     * When the user navigates to /countries?population_over=10000000, the opposite should happen

-Bonus: Edit the countries_controller.rb file so that users can filter countries by continent.
+**Bonus**: Edit the countries_controller.rb file so that users can filter countries by continent.
 This will require Googling, since it involves a concept or two from Rails that we haven’t officially covered.

 */countries?continent=North+America*